tronprotocol/sun-network/documentation/docs/guide/README.md

 ## VI.
 SunWeb

-SunWeb inherits from [TronWeb](https://developers.tron.network/docs/tron-web-intro) and services for Sun-network.
+SunWeb inherits from [TronWeb](https://developers.tron.network/docs/tron-web-intro) and services for SUN Network.
 We encapsulated two objects (main-chain and sidechain) based on TronWeb.
 The methods and attributes in main-chain or side-chain are exactly the same as the tronweb instance.
 For example, users can use sunWeb.mainchain.trx.getBalance() to get balance from the mainchain.
 Futhermore, we add some new methods which are as follows in SunWeb class so that users can use them to contact between the main-chain and the side-chain.
 And users can visit the source code from [github](https://github.com/tronprotocol/sun-network/tree/develop/js-sdk).

 ### SunWeb class